Infineon/mtb-example-psoc4-spi-slave-select-inversion-with-smartio/README.md

 3. Selects the slave on ss1 sends sample data
 4. Selects the slave on ss2 sends sample data

 This code example is designed for the specified ports on the stated devices.
-The design is portable to other PSoC&trade; 4 devices with smart IO, but it may require LUT reconfiguration due to the close relationship between the device port and the peripheral.
+The design is portable to other PSOC&trade; 4 devices with smart IO, but it may require LUT reconfiguration due to the close relationship between the device port and the peripheral.

 > **Note:** SCB connections use a dedicated channel and cannot be routed to other GPIO pins using the smart IO peripheral.
 If an SCB connection is located on chip then it must connect to gpio4.